DoktorMike/DoktorMike.github.io/_posts/2017-05-06-About-identifiability-and-granularity.md

 |  4| -5.391217| 4.924959| -0.4488093|
 |  5| -1.360732| 3.237641| -0.1645335|

-So it's apparent that we have three variables in this data set; the response variable $y$, and the covariates $x$ and $z$ ($t$ is just an indicator of a fake time).
+So it's apparent that we have three variables in this data set; the response variable $$y$$, and the covariates $$x$$ and $$z$$ ($$t$$ is just an indicator of a fake time).
 So the real model is just a linear model of the two variables.
 Now say that instead we want to go about solving this problem and we have two individuals arguing about the best solution.
 Let's call them Mr. Granularity and Mr. Aggregation.
 Now Mr. Granularity is a fickle bastard as he always wants to split things into more fine grained buckets.
 Mr. Aggregation on the other hand is more kissable by nature.
 By that I'm refering to the Occam's razor version of kissable, meaning "Keep It Simple Sir" (KISS).

-This means that Mr. Granularity wants to estimate a parameter for each of the two variables while Mr. Aggregation wants to estimate one parameter for the sum of $x$ and $z$.
+This means that Mr. Granularity wants to estimate a parameter for each of the two variables while Mr. Aggregation wants to estimate one parameter for the sum of $$x$$ and $$z$$.

 # Mr. Granularity's solution